 My name is Carl G. Bray.
-I am an artist known for painting smoke trees and desert scenes.
+I am an artist known for my paintings of smoketrees and desert scenes.
 Some people call me the "Grandma Moses of the Desertlands."
-In 1956, my wife Luella and I purchased land on Highway 111 in Indian Wells, California, where I built a home and art gallery on our property.
-While Luella and I raised our four children, I began selling my artwork in the gallery.

 I was born in Oklahoma in 1917.
-In 1936, during difficult financial times called "The Great Depression," I moved to Indio and worked for the Southern Pacific Railroad.
-In 1940, I helped build a railroad bridge in Mecca, just east of Indio.
+In 1936, during an era of difficult financial times called "The Great Depression," I moved to Indio and worked for the Southern Pacific Railroad.
+In

+1940, I helped build a railroad bridge in Mecca, just east of Indio.

 After meeting a painter named Maynard Dixon, I became inspired to learn more about painting.
 The Federal Government offered art classes through a program called WPA (Works Progress Administration).
 I began taking painting classes regularly.
+In 1956, my wife Luella and I purchased land on Highway 111in Indian Wells, California where I built a home and art gallery on our property.
+While Luella and I raised our four children, I began selling my artwork in the gallery.

 Known as the Smoketree Artist, smoketrees were my favorite thing to paint.
 I would walk all over the desert to find interesting ones to paint.
-I liked to use bright colors in every landscape to show the variety of colors seen in the desert.
-As I became a more popular artist, I opened a second Art Gallery in Taos, New Mexico.
-While living in Taos and Indian Wells, I painted daily, taught college classes, and spoke on TV shows.
-In 1999, I sold my art gallery in Indian Wells and moved to Banning, California, where I continue to paint.
+I liked to use bright colors in every landscape to show the variety of colors that can be seen in the desert.
+As I became a more popular artist, I opened up a second Art Gallery in Taos, New Mexico.
+While living in Taos and in Indian Wells, I painted every day, taught college classes, and spoke on TV shows.
+In 1999, I sold my art gallery in Indian Wells and moved to Banning, California where I still continue to paint.

-[Carl Bray's Art Gallery in Indian Wells has been demolished.
-The area has been made into a small park along Highway 111.
+[Carl Bray's Art Gallery can no longer still be seen along Highway 111in Indian Wells.
+It was demolished and plans are underway to make the area into a park.
 Bray continued to paint until his death on July 26, 2011.]